rids43/Nypt/README.md

 2. SSH can be used to send keys over a peer-to-peer secure encrypted connection.

 3. Keys can be encrypted with a custom password and sent across the internet in an email.
-The strength of this method will reley on the strength of the password used.
+The strength of this method will rely on the strength of the password and method used to transmit it.

 4. Keys and/or their secret password can be transferred via SSH, PGP, cryptocat private room, or any other suitable encrypted communication method.
 There is functionality to send files via SSH built into Nypt.